thecodeteam/training/docker-workshop/websummit/lab3-create-a-swarm-cluster/README.md

 Now, do `docker ps`.
 The output of this is a result of showing every container only on this host.
 We are going to configure `a`'s' docker engine to point to the swarm master.
 Replace HOSTIP with the PUBLIC IP.

+These hosts were provisioned with Docker Machine.
+By default, Docker Machine installs Docker Engine with TLS certificates to encrypt the communication and service.
+Docker Machine can automatically configure Swarm for you, but we are configuring it manually as part of this training, thus we have to take a few extra steps to make this all work.

+1. Create a new directory: `mkdir ~/.docker`
+2. Copy `server.pem`: `sudo cp /etc/docker/server.pem ~/.docker/cert.pem`
+3. Copy `server-key.pem` : `sudo cp /etc/docker/server-key.pem ~/.docker/key.pem`
+4. Copy `ca.pem`: `sudo cp /etc/docker/ca.pem ~/.docker/ca.pem`

+Setup environment variables to point the Docker CLI to the Swarm Master
 1. `export DOCKER_TLS_VERIFY=1`
 2. `export DOCKER_HOST=tcp://$(curl http://169.254.169.254/latest/meta-data/public-ipv4):3376`